UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/picking-through-fire.md

   Almada’s granddaughter and son both have asthma and pulmonary issues.
 When his family went to the doctor, they were told to stop smoking at home, but no one did.
 He racked his mind for answers and then realized it was the dump.
 He even lost his baby to toxic fumes from the dump.

-  {% pullQuote {   "quote": "The little time they’ve lived, it’s like they’ve been exposed to cigarettes constantly.",   "attribution": "Sergio Esteban Almada",   "role": "Environmental Activist" } %}
+  {% pullQuote quote="The little time they’ve lived, it’s like they’ve been exposed to cigarettes constantly." attribution="Sergio Esteban Almada" role="Environmental Activist" %}

   Almada said the health consequences he, his family and the community face motivate him to advocate.